-The summer internship at the Missouri History Society in St. Louis offers an opportunity to gain experience in archive and museum work at an eminent center for research and education.
-The Museum houses the third largest collection of Thomas Jefferson papers in the United States, as well as the largest collections of several significant national figures and events, most notably, Charles Lindbergh, the Lewis and Clark Expedition, and the 1904 World’s Fair.
+The summer internship at the Missouri Historical Society (MHS) in St. Louis offers an opportunity to gain experience in archive work at an eminent center for research and education.
+The MHS houses the third largest collection of Thomas Jefferson papers in the United States, as well as the largest collections of several significant national figures and events, most notably, Charles Lindbergh, the Lewis and Clark Expedition, and the 1904 World’s Fair.
 The entire collection is immense.

-This is an eight-week, 20-hours-a-week unpaid internship, coinciding with the University’s eight-week summer session.
-Students can earn three credit hours.
+This is a ten-week, 20-hour-a-week unpaid internship, coinciding with the University’s ten-week summer session.
+Students can earn four credit hours.
 All students representing Truman in this internship program will enroll for academic credit through the History Department.

 Applicants for this internship should possess strong written and verbal communication skills, excellent organizational skills, and basic computer skills, as well as an ability to work independently on multiple tasks.
 The successful applicants will be dependable, motivated, and resourceful.

-Photos courtesy of the Missouri History Society.
+Photos courtesy Missouri Historical Society.